nickwallen/metron-ui-blog/README.md

 while sleep 2; do head -10 top-1m.csv | shuf -n 1 | awk -F, '{print $2}' | xargs -i squidclient -g 4 -v "http://{}"; done
 ```

+* TODO need to alter this process so that it has a multiple-level TLD (bbc.co.uk) and a complex URI resource

 The previous command is generating log records at `/var/log/squid/access.log`.
 Run the following command in another terminal to extract this data and publish it to Kafka.
 Again, leave this command running to generate that continuous feed of data.

 ```